Covington County School District (Mississippi)

-Covington County Schools is a public school district based in Covington County, Mississippi, which serves the towns of Collins, Seminary, and Mount Olive, as well as rural regions throughout the county.
-The district’s boundaries parallel that of Covington County.
+Covington County Schools is a public school district in Covington County, Mississippi that serves students living in all areas of the county, including the towns of Collins, Seminary, and Mount Olive.
+The district serves approximately 2,600 students within its boundaries.

-History
+In the district, there are ten schools located across seven different campuses.

+For the majority of its existence, the district has struggle with integration efforts.
+In 2021, federal courts released the district from oversight concerning desegregation efforts and declared the district to have unitary status.

+Overview

+Early history

 The first public school established in Covington County was in the Salem community.
 Little is known about the date of establishment, only that a Mr. James Hill led instruction.
 The legislature of Covington County passed an act in 1837 which created the now-defunct Male and Female Academy in present day Mt.
 Carmel.
 In subsequent years, the legislature created the Male and Female College (1841) in Williamsburg, Mississippi and the Zion Seminary College (1846) at the present day site of Seminary Attendance Center.
 In the past, Covington County School District consisted of over 100 small, rural schools.
 So many schools caused problems regarding funding, with superintendent N. B. Holcomb reporting in 1895 that "funds are so divided as to place so little to each school that it don't [sic] amount to much after it is placed".
 Holcomb also noted that there were no secondary education schools located in the county, although the district planned for their development.
 In the report to the Mississippi Department of Education, superintendent N. B. Holcomb also reports that the introduction of a Teachers' Institute and Teachers' Library into the district was "the most factor in enabling teachers to secure prompt attendance and good deportment".
-He states that most successful teachers in the school district were the ones who used the least amount of corporal punishment.